TrackPolitics logoTrackPolitics

 Notable Positions

-• Backs the Rwanda deportation scheme as part of migration policy.
+• Generally supports the Rwanda deportation scheme

 Financial Interests